Top 20 Favorite Maui Restaurants

 TEDDY’S BIGGER BURGERS: These are not your typical fast-food burgers; a great deal of care goes into these delicious flame-broiled burgers, made to order exactly to your specifications.
 Teddy’s offers a comfortable old-fashioned diner atmosphere and awesome burgers, sandwiches, and extra thick shakes.
 Choose the size of your burger (“Big,” “Bigger,” or “Biggest”), sauces, toppings, and type of bun.
 You’ll get your own custom-made burger.
 Lahaina Gateway Shopping Center

-Note: Remember Sansei in Kapalua, the West Maui counterpart to the Kihei restaurant (mentioned above).
+Note: Don’t overlook Sansei in Kapalua, the West Maui counterpart to the Kihei restaurant mentioned above.
 Sushi doesn’t get any better than this!

 CAFE DES AMIS: This charming cafe specializes in crepes and wraps, as well as curries, for breakfast, lunch, dinner or dessert.
 The combination of Mediterranean flavors and Indian curries provide plenty of choices to suit all tastes.
 Try the Ham and Gruyere Cheese crepe or the Brie & Avocado crepe with Apple and Black Pepper.
 Or the Shrimp and Coconut Curry wrap.
 And of course the dessert crepes are scrumptious!
 Paia Town

 THE FLATBREAD COMPANY: Wood-fired flatbread pizzas and organic salads.
 The flatbreads boast all natural ingredients (nitrate-fee, hormone-free, sulfate-free, free-range…you get the gist.
 It’s Paia.), with or without tomato sauce.
 Good stuff!
 Try Mopsy’s Kalua Pork, Punctuated Equilibrium, or create your own ingredient combination.
 Paia Town